 Component Description (1) esc key Activates certain computer functions when pressed in combination with other keys, such as tab or shift.
-(2) Search key Opens a search box.
-(3) Action keys Execute frequently used system functions.
+(2) Search key (3) Action keys Execute frequently used system functions.

 Action keys

 Action keys perform specific functions and vary by computer.
 To determine which keys are on your computer, look at the icons on your keyboard and match them to the descriptions in this table.